Creating Custom Context Models

 from activitypub.models import LinkedDataDocument, Reference

-# Simulate receiving a document with Mastodon extensions
+# Simulate receiving a Mastodon note document

 document = {

-"id": "https://mastodon.social/@alice/123456",
+"id": "https://mastodon.social/users/alice/statuses/123456",

 "@context": [